 The Department of National Security and Strategy facilitates seminar learning in three of the seven REP core courses and offers electives relating to the theories of war and strategy, national security policy and strategy, and regional studies.
 The core courses are Theory of War and Strategy, National Security Policy and Strategy, and the various Regional Studies courses.
-The department is also responsible for the National Security Seminar Week and the National Security Staff Ride to New York City.
-Additionally, DNSS administers two special elective academic programs, the Eisenhower Series College Program and the National Security Policy Program (NSPP).
+The department is also responsible for the National Security Seminar Week and the National Security Staff Ride to New York City and the staff ride to Gettysburg for REP. Additionally, DNSS administers two special elective academic programs, the Eisenhower Series College Program and the National Security Policy Program (NSPP).
 The DNSS also publishes the two-volume U.S. Army War College Guide to National Security Issues.